John Q.: Cast

+In addition, in snippets of intermingled actual and fictional television coverage of the event and of the debate over the lack of adequate American health care coverage, are cameos (in order of appearance) by Jay Leno, Gloria Allred, Hillary Clinton, Larry King, Ted Demme, Arianna Huffington, Nas and Bill Maher, as themselves.

 Production

+The film was shot in Toronto, Hamilton, Ontario, and Canmore, Alberta, although the story takes place in Chicago.
+Shooting took place from August 8 to November 3, 2000.

 According to the commentary on the deleted scenes with Nick Cassavetes and writer James Kearns, the main theme of the movie was said to be "about a miracle and John's faith in God creating the miracle".
-They also mentioned how SWAT team advisors for the film related a similar true incident in Toronto, where a man (Henry Masuka) took an ER hostage after it would not provide immediate service to his infant son on New Year's Eve 1999.
+They also mentioned how SWAT team advisors for the film related a similar true incident at St. Michael's Hospital in Toronto, where a man (Henry Masuka) took an ER hostage after it would not provide immediate service to his infant son on New Year's Eve 1999.
 When he exited the ER, he was shot and killed and found to be carrying an unloaded pellet gun.

-Release

-John Q. opened in first place, grossing $20.2 million during its first weekend.
-It ended up with a total domestic gross of $71 million and $102.2 million worldwide.

 Reception

+Box office

+The film was released on February 15, 2002, by New Line Cinema.
+In the United States and Canada, John Q. grossed $71.8 million, with $30.5 million in other territories, for a worldwide total of $102.2 million, against a budget of $36 million.
+It opened at No. 1, its first of five consecutive weeks in the Top 10 at the domestic box office.

+Critical response

-On Rotten Tomatoes, John Q. holds an approval rating of 26% based on the 133 reviews, with an average rating of 4.5/10.
-The site's critics consensus reads, "Washington's performance rises above the material, but John Q pounds the audience over the head with its message."
-Metacritic gives the film a weighted average score of 30 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 30 out of 100, based on 33 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-The film also raised fear in the healthcare industry of copycat incidents by disgruntled patients.
+Owen Gleiberman of Entertainment Weekly gave it a "C", stating that "Cassavetes thinks he's making Dog Day Afternoon with a cause, but all he's done is to reduce everything he touches to a shrill, didactic cartoon."

 Legacy

+The film incited fear in the healthcare industry of copycat incidents by disgruntled patients.

 After the killing of Brian Thompson in 2024, this film was mentioned in a number of articles about the incident.